Steam-Chat-Bot/node-steam-chat-bot/README.md

 ### Heroku

 See the bottom of example-heroku.js for an example of a simple webserver and self-pinger that satisfies heroku's requirements of 1 visit per hour to keep a free Dyno running.
 It also provides some simple statistics when you visit the /stats url.
-You need to add a setting APP_URL in heroku config to make the selfpinger work correctly.
+Read the top of the file to set it up correctly with heroku.

+After you have example-heroku set up to your liking, follow the instructions [here](https://devcenter.heroku.com/articles/git) to set up heroku and upload your bot.
+Once it's uploaded, start it with `heroku ps:scale web=1`